julie-j-code/ng-motivator/README.md

 The ng add command will install Angular Material, the Component Dev Kit (CDK), Angular Animations and ask you the following questions to determine which features to include:

 ``ng add @angular/material``

+## Firebase Deployment

+`firebase login`
+`firebase init`
+`firebase deploy`

+Do not forget to indicate the correct path - NOT public - BUT dist/name-of-project